 Last weekend we had some friends coming over for a grilling session.
 I wanted something simple, that was a kid-friendly meal, where there was the chance for the adults to catch up.
 We opted for burgers and fries; one cannot go wrong with either.
 A couple of hours before our friends arrived, I panicked.
 I didn’t have any ketchup for the fries.
 After scouring the internet, and rummaging around the cupboards, I pulled together the ingredients I thought would make a great homemade ketchup recipe.
 It worked perfectly, and now I may never buy it again.

 I am sure most of you are wondering why I just didn’t run to the market or why I just did not have any at home.
-Unfortunately, where we live there isn’t a market close by, and it involves driving 10 minutes, and then waiting in line for another 10 – 15 minutes, by the end, it could take upward of 30 minutes.
+Unfortunately, where we live there isn’t a market close by, and it involves driving 10 minutes and then waiting in line for another 10 – 15 minutes, by the end, it could take upward of 30 minutes on a good day.
 As well I typically do not buy condiments as I find them a bit sugary.
 And, if I am going, to be honest, I kind of like the challenge of trying to make something on my own.

 1 small yellow onion, cut into quarters

 1 tablespoon olive oil

 1/2 teaspoon coriander seeds

 28 ounce can of Italian plum tomatoes with juices

 1/2 cup red wine vinegar

 Place the olive oil in a large saucepan.